 $10,500 to $13,800

 Sea conditions permitting, land at Cape Dezhnev early this morning.
-The north-eastern most point of the Eurasian continent, it is sometimes possible to see the coast of America from this remote and lonely outpost.
-A few nautical miles to the west of Cape Dezhnev, visit Uelen Village, the most north-eastern village in Russia.
+The northeastern-most point of the Eurasian continent, it is sometimes possible to see the coast of America from this remote and lonely outpost.
+A few nautical miles to the west of Cape Dezhnev, visit Uelen Village, the most northeastern village in Russia.
 The population is predominantly Chukchi and the village is one of the largest centers for traditional Chukchi and Inuit art in the world.
-You’ll be welcomed by villagers and visit the bone-carving workshop during your visit.
+You’ll be welcomed by villagers and visit a bone-carving workshop during your visit.

-Ice and weather conditions permitting, spend the next few days on Wrangel Island, with a possible visit to nearby Herald Island.
-There are many landings that you can make to search out wildlife, wild flowers, and Arctic landscapes.
-Polar Bears will be high on your list of animals to see and with a little patience, you should be rewarded with a number of encounters.
+Ice and weather conditions permitting, spend the next few days on Wrangel Island with a possible visit to nearby Herald Island.
+There are many landings you can make to search out wildlife, wildflowers, and Arctic landscapes.
+Polar bears will be high on your list of animals to see and with a little patience, you should be rewarded with a number of encounters.
 Musk oxen and reindeer were introduced to the island in 1975 and 1948, respectively, though reindeer numbers are low.
 You also have a chance to visit Dragi Harbor where the survivors of the Karluk, which was crushed by ice in 1914, scrambled ashore and lived until they were rescued.
-Wrangel Island is a Russian Federal Nature Reserve of international significance and importance particularly as it is a major Polar Bear denning area.
-Also each summer thousands of birds migrate here to breed, including Snow Geese, Snowy Owls, skuas, Arctic Terns, Ross’s, Sabine, and Ivory Gulls.
+Wrangel Island is a Russian Federal Nature Reserve of international significance, particularly because it is a major polar bear denning area.
+Also, each summer thousands of birds migrate here to breed, including snow geese, snowy owls, skuas, Arctic terns, and Ross’s, Sabine, and ivory gulls.

 Bounded by narrow sand ridges with numerous lagoons and inlets, this area offers plenty of places to land and explore this extensive coastline.
-You will be on the lookout for whales, walrus and other wildldife.
+You will be on the lookout for whales, walrus, and other wildlife.
 See Chukchi villages whose residents survive in an unforgiving climate, hunting seals and whales just as their ancestors did.

 So huge that it is visible from satellite photos, this inlet contains vast numbers of waterfowl and migratory waders.
 Concentrate your visit on the Belaka Spit near the mouth of the inlet.
 It is a wild, desolate landscape that is strangely beautiful.
-Search the dunes and tidal areas for birdlife including Emperor Geese and Spoon-billed Sandpipers.
-Gray Whales frequent the area and are sometimes spotted feeding only meters offshore.
+Search the dunes and tidal areas for birdlife including emperor geese and spoon-billed sandpipers.
+Gray whales frequent the area and are sometimes spotted feeding only yards offshore.